pendle-finance/documentation/docs/information/resources/litepaper.md

 1. User mints YT and OT through Pendle by depositing aToken; OT (ownership token) and YT (future yield token) are minted.
 OT represents ownership of the underlying aToken, and YT represents the future yield of the underlying aToken.
 2. YT Minter can sell the YT or add to the YT liquidity pool in exchange for LP tokens to earn liquidity incentives.
-3. YT tokens can be purchased or sold, and after the change of ownership has occurred, the entitlement of subsequent interest revenue tied to the underlying aToken will be changed to the new YT owner.
+3. YT can be purchased or sold, and after the change of ownership has occurred, the entitlement of subsequent interest revenue tied to the underlying aToken will be changed to the new YT owner.
-4. YT token can be traded until its expiry.
+4. YT can be traded until its expiry.
 YT has no value upon expiry.
 The OT holder can choose to roll forward to a new expiry and repeat the process, or redeem the underlying

 #### Redeeming the Underlying Asset